Is pet insurance worth it?

 • Where you live

-• Whether your pet has any existing conditions that need to be covered
+• Whether there are any pre-existing medical conditions which need to be covered

-• How much excess and bill share you’ve agreed to pay
+• The amount of bill share and excess you’ve agreed to pay

 Average cost of vet bills for cats/dogs

-The ABI found that the average cost of a claim in 2022 was £777.
+According to the ABI, the average cost of a claim in 2023 was £668.

 What Causes What Causes